 NOTE: Only scheduled workflows use the Nintex Workflow Scheduler service.
 Any regular workflow is run at first by the "w3wp.exe" service and once having been "put to sleep", then after by "owstimer.exe", the SharePoint Timer service.
 Moving the Nintex Workflow Scheduler will not interfere with regular workflows at all.

-Install, Uninstall and reinstall can be done during business hours, there are no resets, down-time or any impact to workflows.
-The timer job will pickup where it left off after reinstall and run any schedules that were missed during reinstall.
+Uninstall/Install of the Nintex Workflow Scheduler can be done during business hours.
+There is no down-time or impact to currently running workflows.
+You can expect the Nintex Workflow Scheduler to pickup where it left off after it is installed again and run any schedules that may have been missed during the reinstall process.